FerdausPolok/dev-mates/README.md

 ```markdown
 git checkout -b new-branch-name
 ```
-* Make change in the repository with the new branch.
+* Make changes in the repository with the new branch.
 ```markdown
 git add -A
 git commit -m "Your commit Message"